xianglinlu/SyzygiumTrait/README.md

 Extra preparation if you are going to try your own material:
 * Ensure to copy your source PDF file to the directory.
+* In `extrac_test.py`, modify the regEx (line 14 and line 24) to find your target genus correctly, then save it.
-* Open an editor, modify the PROMPT section in run_ollama.py to meet your demand, and save it.
+* In `run_ollama.py`, modify the PROMPT section to meet your output demand, and save it.

 ### Run the script
 1. Activate the virtual environment